 Folketeatret – or the People’s Theatre – is the oldest public theatre in all of Denmark and celebrated its 160th anniversary in 2017.
 Today, it hosts a wide range of performances for an international audience.
 You’ll find everything here from modern drama to original Danish performances and classic plays.

 One of the largest green spaces in Copenhagen, these extensive romatic landscape gardens are designed in a very English style – so you’ll feel right at home!
 Lakes, canals, pathways and a variety of wildlife can be found here, offering the perfect opportunity to swap the hustle and bustle of the city for a day in natural surroundings.
 Created for King Frederick IV, you’ll also find Frederiksberg Palace on the grounds: a beautiful Italian-style Baroque residence that was built at the beginning of the 18th century.

 7. Queen Louise’s Bridge (Dronning Louises Bro)

-Connecting inner Copenhagen and the Nørrebro quarter, this centrally located bridge has undergone something of a transformation since it was built in 1887.
-Originally intended to combat increasing traffic in the city during the late 19th century, the bridge was drastically narrowed in favour of wider bike lanes and pedestrian walkways.
-Today, it’s a popular hang out area and on sunny afternoons, the benches which line Dronning Louises Bro are a popular spot to meet friends, listen to music and enjoy some drinks together.
+Connecting inner Copenhagen with the Nørrebro neighbourhood, this centrally located bridge has undergone something of a transformation since it was built in 1887.
+Originally intended to combat increasing traffic in the city during the late 19th century, recently the car lanes on the bridge were drastically narrowed in favour of wider bike lanes and pedestrian walkways.
+Today, it’s a popular hang out: on sunny afternoons, the benches which line Dronning Louises Bro are a popular spot to meet friends, listen to music and enjoy some drinks together.